jgarza9788/GaussianBlur_URP_Demo/GaussianBlur_SG.md

 ![Imgur](https://i.imgur.com/4WDOwql.png)

 A camera has a target texture set to a RenderedTexture.
 That RenderedTexture is then used in a Shader Graph Shader to produce the blur effect on the screen.

+### Assets\GaussianBlur_LWRP\GaussianBlur_SG\Shader\

+#### GaussianBlur.hlsl
+this is some code that the shader graphs will use to blur an image.

+#### GaussianBlur_SG.shadergraph
+this shader will blur using the _CameraOpaqueTexture, this might not be compatible with sprites and other shaders.

+#### GaussianBlur_SG_RT.shadergraph
+this shader will blur using whatever texture is being passed into it, most people will pass in a render texture that's being updated by a camera.

+#### GaussianBlur_SG_RT_Sprite.shadergraph
+this shader is just like GaussianBlur_SG_RT.shadergraph, however this has been adjusted for sprites.